Introduction

 Parallel for-loop function for 1D range specified with integral values.

-Definition parallelFor.h:44
+Definition parallelFor.h:41

-which has one template parameter Device
+, which accepts a template parameter Device

 , tau